Vonr/vonr.github.io/articles/why-rust.md

 You can also use dynamic dispatch to make a "trait object" type.

 It should be noted that trait objects are unsized as different implementers of the trait may have different sizes.
-As such, we put them on the heap using the `Box` smart pointer and store them in a heap-allocated `Vec`.
+As such, we need to put them behind some form of indirection - such as a `Box`, in order to store them.

 ```rs,nomain
 use std::fmt::Debug;